hackoregon/civicu-machine-learning/problems/video-naration.md

 1. utilize CPU on wearable and tethered phone for image/video compression and streaming to Aira API
 2. utilize CPU on wearable and tethered phone for forward-propogation of video through first layer of neural net
-3. utilize CPU+GPU  on wearable and phone for first layer of neural net
+3. utilize CPU+GPU  on wearable and phone for first few layers (to neckdown) of neural net

 Incrementally scaled up servers, all optimized for image processing/compression and forward propagation of neural networks.